 This is the voice for SHOP LOCAL.
-At a time when it’s often faster and cheaper to shop on-line, All Business tells the individual stories of the people in the Fredericksburg, Virginia, region who keep the community working.
+At a time when it’s often faster and cheaper to shop on-line, All Business tells the individual stories of the people in our region who keep the community working.
 Hosted by NewsTalk 1230, WFVA, and B101.5 News Director, Ted Schubel.

 Episode #311- Caroline Morris of Kimman’s Co. on Caroline Street in downtown Fredericksburg talks about closing and opening back up during the pandemic.

 Episode #310- Michael Donohue talks about Play It Again Sports in the Eagle Village Shopping Center.
 Even during a pandemic, people are coming in and buying sports equipment.

 Episode #309- Sarah Perry talks about their history and purpose and the virtual Fork It Over Festival.

 Episode #308- Deirde Payne with the Colonial Tavern talks about their efforts to feed the homeless and changes they’ve made during COVID-19.

 Episode #307: Maria Martin talks about their work with feeding the elderly and hospital workers

 April Peterson at River Rock Outfitter in Fredericksburg talks about surviving in a pandemic.
 One tip: Take care of yourself so you stay healthy.